bullet-db/bullet-db.github.io/docs/ws/api-json.md

-# API
+# Bullet JSON API

-This section gives a comprehensive overview of the Web Service API for launching Bullet queries.
+This section gives a comprehensive overview of the Web Service API for launching Bullet JSON queries.

+The JSON API is the actual Query format that is expected by the backend.
+[The BQL API](api-bql.md) is a more user-friendly API which can also be used - the Web Service will automatically detect the BQL query and convert the query to this JSON format before submitting it to the backend.

 * For info on how to use the UI, see the [UI Usage section](../ui/usage.md)
 * For examples of specific queries see the [Examples](examples.md) section

-The main constituents of a Bullet query are:
+The main constituents of a Bullet JSON query are:

 * __filters__, which determine which records will be consumed by your query
 * __projection__, which determines which fields will be projected in the resulting output from Bullet